madhulatha777/HeartAttack_Pediction/README.md

 ## 🔍 App Preview

-Below is a screenshot of the Fetal Health Prediction Streamlit web app:
+Below is a screenshot of the Heart Attack Prediction Streamlit web app:

 ![Streamlit App Screenshot](...)